florinen/common-omegnet-tools/README.md

 ```
 terraform apply  --var-file $DATAFILE
 ```
-If you need to re-deploy helm chart, first taint it the re-apply:
+If you need to re-deploy helm chart, first taint it, then re-apply:
 ```
 terraform taint helm_release.metallb
 terraform apply  --var-file $DATAFILE